fin-cli/handbook/how-to/plugin-unit-tests.md

 If you host your plugin on GitHub and enable [Travis CI](https://docs.travis-ci.com/), the tests will be run automatically after every commit you make to the plugin.

-All you need to do to enable this is copy and then edit the following files from the [WP-CLI sample plugin](https://github.com/wp-cli/sample-plugin):
+All you need to do to enable this is copy and then edit the following files from the [FIN-CLI sample plugin](https://github.com/fin-cli/sample-plugin):

 * `.travis.yml`, `phpunit.xml.dist` and `phpcs.ruleset.xml` files
 * `tests` folder